phenology/infrastructure/applications/ides/scala/README.md

 # Information to get the code working on IntelliJ IDEA.

 The following instructions assume you have IntelliJ installed, and its scala and sbt plugins installed.
-It is also necessary to have Java 1.8.0 installed, we recomment to do it before installing IntelliJ.
+It is also necessary to have Java 1.8.0 installed, we recommend to do it before installing IntelliJ.

 ## Create project
 1) In IntelliJ IDEA in **File** choose **Create Project from Existing Sources** and select the dir **ides/scala**.